Soll - slopes

 Beginners: Two draglifts just outside the village – reached either by ski-bus or on foot via the pedestrian tunnel under the main road – serve a flat beginners’ area near the valley station of the gondola.
 At Hochsöll there are some gentle blues for new skiers and boarders to stretch themselves.
 The rest of the area above Söll, with the main skiing between Hohe Salve and Hochsöll, is mainly on red runs – but the sort of reds that beginners who get on well could soon feel they could be up to tackling.
 A long blue leads all the way down to the base area from Hochsöll – a red one does too, so the inexperienced should make sure they’re on the right one.
 The easier run heads down from the bottom of the Stockl lift.

-Intermediates: The entire Ski Welt, including the skiing immediately above Söll, has intermediate written all over it.
-This is family skiing par excellence – there are lots of steepish reds, but very little to terrify the timid.
-And there’s a vast amount of it.
-Intermediates simply need to beware of overstretching themselves by the distances it possible, and tempting, to tackle rather than the terrain they will face.
 Days should be planned, and started early, if you’re heading out into the Ski Welt – or decisions made to ski down to the nearest village, or take a gondola down, and take a bus back to base if some members of the party get too tired.
-A great network of runs leads of the Hohe Salve down to Hochsöll, a real playground for intermediates.
+A great network of runs leads off the Hohe Salve down to Hochsöll, a real playground for intermediates.
 And easy to reach without going too far afield are the lovely long runs down to neighbouring Itter or Hopfgarten, with gondolas from both villages to take you back up.
-Intermediates should just be aware that runs can get heavy lowdown, and therefore tiring, in early and late season.

 Experts: The Ski Welt is not over-blessed with really tough skiing, but of all the resorts it comprises, Söll is probably the best for expert skiers and boarders.
 The Hohe Salve does have some seriously steep runs from the top.
 With local ace Patrick Koller, who represented Austria in skier cross at the Winter Olympics in Whistler, as our guide we discovered that the skiing here can certainly be testing if that’s what you’re looking for.
 Patrick loves the steep powder caches to be found just under the Hohe Salve after a decent snowfall – and the fast run beneath the Keat lift, which he likes because ‘it’s steep and sometimes icy and you can do really fast racing turns’.
+So there you are, some people do like ice!

 Ski schools and guides

-There are two ski schools, Ski and Snowboard School Söll-Hochsöll (00 43 5333 5454) and Ski and Snowboard School Knolln (00 43 664 5116052), which specialises in teaching children.
+The Ski and Snowboard School Söll-Hochsöll (00 43 5333 5454) is the oldest established in the Ski Welt and has a fine reputation - it has been the go-to ski school for Brits visiting the area for 40 years.
+The Ski and Snowboard School Knolln (00 43 664 5116052) specialises in teaching children.

 Snow reliability and snowmaking